Wesendonck Lieder: Versions

 Wagner wrote the songs for female voice and piano alone but also orchestrated "Träume" for chamber forces, with violin taking the voice part, for a performance beneath Mathilde's window on her birthday, 23 December 1857.

 Men have also sung them.
 Lauritz Melchior recorded "Schmerzen" and "Träume" for HMV in 1923; "Der Engel" has been recorded by tenors Franco Corelli (in French), Plácido Domingo, Jonas Kaufmann and Andrea Bocelli, and by the bass Paata Burchuladze.
 A few men have performed the whole cycle, including René Kollo and, in a 2024 filmed concert, Michael Spyres.
 Tenor Stuart Skelton recorded the cycle in 2018, as did Christoph Prégardien in 2019.

-The orchestration of all five songs was completed for large orchestra by Felix Mottl, the Wagner conductor, on 3 August 1893.
+The orchestration of all five songs was completed for large orchestra by Felix Mottl, the Austrian conductor, on 3 August 1893.
 In 1972 the Italian composer Vieri Tosatti entirely re-orchestrated the songs.
 In 1976 the German composer Hans Werner Henze produced a chamber version for the songs; each of the players has a separate part, with some very unusual wind registration.
 Clytus Gottwald arranged "Im Treibhaus" and "Träume" for 16-voice choir a cappella in 2004 as Zwei Studien zu "Tristan und Isolde".
 In 2013 (the bicentennial of Wagner's birth) the French composer Alain Bonardi released a new version for voice, piano, clarinet and cello, including instrumental interludes with oriental resonant percussions.
 In the same year, the Chinese-British composer Jeffrey Ching premiered his Wesendonck Sonata for voice, viola (or cello), and piano.
 In 2014 Aurélien Bello made an orchestration for chamber orchestra as used in the Siegfried Idyll (and a harp ad libitum).
 French composer Christophe Looten wrote a transcription for voice and string quartet (Théâtre des Champs-Élysées, Paris, March 2015).
 A version of the lieder with the original piano accompaniment arranged for string orchestra by David Angell was premiered by the Bourbaki Ensemble in Sydney, Australia, in January 2022.
 Composer Paolo Fradiani arranged a version for chamber ensemble of 11 players (2022).